jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q15: How would you find the average order value for each customer, grouped by country?
+<b> Q15: How would you find the average order value for each customer, grouped by country?</b>

 <details>
   <summary>A15:</summary>